Mercerville-Hamilton Square in Mercer County, New Jersey — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in this topic list: War, World II.
 A significant historical date for this entry is June 19, 1607.

 Location.
 40° 13.807′ N, 74° 39.666′ W. Marker is in Hamilton Square, New Jersey, in Mercer County.
 It is in Mercerville-Hamilton Square.
-Marker is at the intersection of Nottingham Way and Mercer Street, on the left when traveling east on Nottingham Way.
+It is at the intersection of Nottingham Way and Mercer Street, on the left when traveling east on Nottingham Way.
 Located in Bernard Foley Park.
 Touch for map.
 Marker is at or near this postal address: 3704 Nottingham Way, Trenton NJ 08690, United States of America.
 Touch for directions.

-Photographed By Deb Hartshorn, August 14, 2010
+Photographed by Deb Hartshorn, August 14, 2010

 2. Dedication Marker